Speaker Cable Gauge Calculator + Gauge Chart

 1. Cable Length

-Enter the length of your speaker cable run in feet.
-This should match or closely resemble the length you used for the gauge calculator.
+Enter the length of your speaker cable measured in feet.
+It maybe the same length used above.

 2. Wire Type (Copper or CCA)

-Select the type of wire you’re using.
-Copper-clad aluminum (CCA) is lighter and less expensive than pure copper, but it also has higher resistance, resulting in more power loss.
+Select the type of wire you have decided to use.
+Copper-clad aluminum (CCA) is less expensive than pure copper.
+CCA also has higher resistance which results in more power loss.
+So, you will need a thicker wire in case of CCA.

 3. Cable Gauge (AWG)

 Choose the AWG size of your cable.
 This should be the gauge you decided on after using the gauge calculator.
-If you are testing different gauges, make sure to change it here accordingly.
+If you are testing different gauges or wire types, make sure to change it here accordingly.

 4. Amplifier RMS Power

 Input the RMS power rating of your amplifier.
-This is the same specification you used for the gauge calculation above.
+It is the same as you entered above.

 5. Speaker Impedance (Ohms)

-Enter the impedance of your speakers (often 2, 4, or 8 ohms).
-The impedance affects how the current travels through the cable.
+Enter the impedance of your speaker (often 2, 4, or 8 ohms).

 6. Calculate Loss

-Once all fields are filled in, click the “Calculate Loss” button.
+Once data in all fields is entered, click the “Calculate Loss” button.

 How to Read Output?